 Namely, journalists who are hoping to find potential whistelblowers on Facebook to find people who have left a particular company and who are complaining about their ex-boss.

-For many new research methods, Constanze Kurz and Daniel Domscheidt-Berg paused briefly on the podium.
-And I will also learn something more about it.
-Until then, only all users to advise, by no means on Facebook and somewhere else to blaspheme about their ex-boss.
-Otherwise you will quickly get into the crosshairs ...
+Constanze Kurz and Daniel Domscheidt-Berg briefly held their breath for this new research method.
+And I will also learn a little more about this.
+Until then, all users are advised not to blaspheme on Facebook or anywhere else about their ex-boss.
+Otherwise you quickly get into the crosshairs ...

 By the way, Andreas has a very detailed one Article written about this panel.

 The event Shitstorm-surfers, trolls and other annoyances: Do we need a new ethic for the net? was highly productive, whether on the podium and between moderator and audience.
 After all, she has once again confirmed one of my personal prejudices :-)

 Unfortunately, I couldn't get into the event code4copyleft: Tools and Conventions for the Remix Society due to overcrowding.
 At this point I would prefer to remain silent about some organizational weaknesses and various personal mistakes.
 Just this much: The student staff at the Medienforum Mittweida were much more energetic than here.